GDQuest/website/content/post/2017/07/godot-kickstarter-rewards-info/index.md

 ---

 **You will get all your rewards, votes and major news via email**, starting this week.
 So be sure that you've set the right address on Kickstarter.
 Feel free to send me a message on Kickstarter or an email if you have any trouble.
-Don't sorget to:
+Don't forget to:

 1. Add nathan[at]gdquest.com to your contacts
 1. Check your spam folder if you didn't get anything on Sunday